open-contracting/standard/docs/guidance/map/amendments.md

 * **The amendments block does not contain data on what was changed**.
 Changes are recorded by updating the fields of the `tender` block a new release.

 * **The publisher chooses in the 'tenderAmendment' release to repeat a fragment of the original 'tender' release**.
-This is not necessary when a full archive of releases is made accessible, but a publisher may want to provide the latest data available in each release.
+This is not necessary when a full archive of releases is made accessible, but a publisher might want to provide the latest data available in each release.

 * **In the record**, the `releaseID` and `amendsReleaseID` fields from the `amendments` array can be used to look up information in the `versionedRelease` object or `releases` array, to see where changes are explained by an amendment `rationale`.